yashrane015/django-limit-users/README.rst

 bulk emails out a bit easier (or using the IDs in model queries).

-A similar comand, ``enableuser``, is provided if you need to specifically enable a particular user.
+A similar command, ``enableuser``, is provided if you need to specifically enable a particular user.

 Some template tags are also provided  in ``limitusers.templatetags.limitusers``